Why is a Chatbot so important?

 Chatbot Standards

-There are some development and application standards that the elements (the logical parts) at best comply to.
-And there are also integration and security standards that best help to make an implementation of a chatbot work.
+There are some development and application standards that the elements (the logical parts) at best comply with.
+There are also integration and security standards that best help implement chatbot work.

 Example standards are: